 Congregate Housing.
-A nonprofit group living arrangement for elderly persons who cannot easily maintain their own housing, financially or otherwise, but who do not need nursing home care.
+A group living arrangement for elderly persons and persons with disabilities who cannot easily maintain their own housing, financially or otherwise, but who do not need nursing home care.
 The persons living together may care for themselves or may have some support services.
+[Amended by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022]